-Solar Leasing: The Pros
+Solar Leasing The Advantages

-- Save significant money on your utility bills.
+- Save significant money on your utility bills

 - The reduction of carbon footprints of homes

-The Solar Leasing: The Cons
+The Solar Leasing: The Pros

 Leasing solar panels vs. buying solar panels

-However, if you lease a panel from LA Solar Group, a solar-based company, you will be in charge of your system and are responsible for its operation and maintenance expenses.
+If you lease a panel from LA Solar Group, a solar company, you are responsible for the panel and will be responsible for its maintenance and operation expenses.

 Other key things to know about solar leases

-A solar lease could save you money
+A solar lease can save you money